Registered Agents Inc.

-Registered Agents Inc. (RAI) is an American registered agent firm founded in 2008.
-The company provides business formation services to set up limited liability companies and corporations and acts as a point of contact for legal notices.
-The company is headquartered in Wyoming where approximately 266,000 companies registered using RAI's address between 2019 and 2024, making up over 40% of all new incorporations within the state during that time.
+Registered Agents Inc. (RAI) is a Wyoming-based national registered agent firm founded in 2008.
+The company provides business formation services to set up limited liability companies (LLCs) and corporations and acts as a point of contact for legal notices.
+The company is headquartered in Sheridan, Wyoming.

-RAI is known for obscuring ownership of the businesses it forms by listing its address and, in some reported instances, the use of pseudonyms on its clients' business formation documents.
+As a registered agent, RAI lists its address on client formation documents, obscuring ownership.
+In some reported instances, employees have used pseudonyms on clients' business formation documents.

-In 2024, the company received media coverage after acquiring Epik, a domain registrar and web hosting company known for providing domain registration services to the alt-right.
+In 2023, the company acquired Epik, a domain registrar and web hosting company known for providing services to the alt-right, in order to provide those services to its business clients.

+As of 2026, RAI is reportedly the largest business formation service provider in the United States.